RUL 05.67.400 – Department of Communication Reappointment, Promotion and Tenure Standards and Procedures

 1. INTRODUCTION

-1.1 The object of tenure rules within the Department of Communication is to recognize colleagues who have achieved sufficient distinction in research, teaching and service—and who show promise of continuing to demonstrate distinction—to merit a promotion to a tenured position in the Department.
+1.1 The object of tenure rules within the Department of Communication is to recognize colleagues who have achieved sufficient distinction in their realms of faculty responsibility – and who show promise of continuing to demonstrate distinction – to merit a promotion to a tenured position in the Department.

 1.2 Faculty activities are affected by policy and budgets and staffing.
 Conditions at the university should be taken into consideration when reviewing candidates for reappointment, promotion, and tenure.
-Faculty duties and responsibilities articulated in the faculty member’s contract and Statement of Faculty Responsibilities should be taken into consideration in assessing the candidate’s dossier.
-The numbers used in the following document are purely illustrative in nature.
-Nothing in this document is retroactive although a candidate may request to be considered under a more recent document than the one under which s/he was hired.
+Faculty duties and responsibilities articulated in the faculty member’s contract and Statement of Faculty Responsibilities (SFR) should be taken into consideration in assessing the candidate’s dossier.
+The numbers used in this rule are purely illustrative in nature.
+Nothing in this rule is retroactive although a candidate may request to be considered under a more recent version of the rule than the one under which they were hired.

-2.1 There are six areas in which distinction may be shown: (1) teaching and mentoring of undergraduate and graduate students, (2) discovery of knowledge through discipline-guided inquiry, (3) creative artistry and literature, (4) technological and managerial innovation, (5) service in professional societies and service and engagement within the university, and (6) extension and engagement with constituencies outside the university.
+2.1 There are six realms in which distinction may be shown: (1) teaching and mentoring of undergraduate and graduate students (teaching), (2) discovery of knowledge through discipline-guided inquiry (research), (3) creative artistry and literature (creative artistry), (4) technological and managerial innovation, (5) service to professional societies and the discipline and service and engagement within the university itself (service), and (6) extension and engagement with constituencies outside the university (extension and engagement).

 3. GENERAL STANDARDS

-3.1 Standards for Research, Creative Artistry and Technological Managerial Innovation
+3.1 Standards for Research and Technological and Managerial Innovation

-3.1.1 All candidates are expected to demonstrate scholarly work through research, creative artistry or technological/managerial innovation.
+3.1.1 All candidates are expected to demonstrate scholarly work through research or technological and managerial innovation.
 A candidate’s scholarship shall be evaluated by (a) the quality of its theoretical, methodological, or applied contribution; (b) the quality of its publication outlet; and (c) the candidate’s degree of contribution to the publication.

 3.1.2 Quality of theoretical, methodological, or applied contribution.
-In assessing quality of contribution, priority shall be awarded to publications in the candidate’s primary field as identified in their Statements of Mutual Responsibilities.
+In assessing quality of contribution, priority shall be awarded to publications in the candidate’s primary field as identified in their SFR.
 Quality of contribution can be evidenced by:

 3.1.2.1 The importance of work to the communication discipline and beyond.